fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-march-23-clyde-built-radio.md

 ---
 date: 2023-03-27T17:20:00Z
 title: Fuzzy Logic show (March 23), Clyde Built Radio
-description: My second show of 2023 on Clyde Built Radio was great fun
+description: A 1 hr selection of reggae, electronics and more for March
 tags:
 - radio
 - mix